-The establishment of the membership structure of the curriculum committee is a local senate decision made in accordance with the requirements of Title 5 §55002(a)(1), which states, "The college and/or district curriculum committee recommending the course shall be established by the mutual agreement of the college and/or district administration and the academic senate.
+The establishment of the membership structure of the curriculum committee is a local district decision made in accordance with the requirements of Title 5 §55002(a)(1), which states, "The college and/or district curriculum committee recommending the course shall be established by the mutual agreement of the college and/or district administration and the academic senate.
 The committee shall be either a committee of the academic senate or a committee that includes faculty and is otherwise comprised in a way that is mutually agreeable to the college and/or district administration and the academic senate."
+In the 1996 Academic Senate paper, The Curriculum Committee: Role, Structures, Duties, and Standards of Good Practice (ASCCC), the following interpretation of §55002(a)(1) is provided: